wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-overview.md

 ## Scenarios: Use cases for HBase
- for—several  The canonical use case for which BigTable (and by extension, HBase) was created was web search.
+The canonical use case for which BigTable (and by extension, HBase) was created was web search.
 Search engines build indexes that map terms to the web pages that contain them.
-But there are many other use cases that HBase is suitable for—several of which are itemized in this section.
+But there are many other use cases that HBase is suitable for--several of which are itemized in this section.

 - Key-value store